Express As A Single Log

 Q4: How do I handle logarithms with complex numbers as arguments?

-A: The properties of logarithms generally extend to the complex numbers, but the calculations become much more intricate, often involving complex exponentials and Euler's formula.
+A: The properties of logarithms generally extend to the complex numbers, but the calculations become much more involved, often involving complex exponentials and Euler's formula.
 This is beyond the scope of this introductory guide.

 Conclusion